georgegillams/webapp-boilerplate/.github/pull_request_template.md

-Remember to update the following:
+Remember to check and update the following:

 - [ ] `README.md`
 - [ ] Documentation